Flexible MBA

 - FINC D60 Investments

-- or other finance courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Registrar’s Office.
+- or other finance courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Office of the Registrar.

 - 3 electives chosen from :